The Dual of Quantifier Elimination: Boolean Elimination over C and R: Normalizing to and over

 \section{Normalizing to $\Ed$ and $\AEf$ over $\R$}

-For inequalities in $\R$, it is typical to also consider order conditions such as $u>0$, and indeed Boolean combinations of such inequalities over $\R$ can be converted to both $\exists^d$ and $\forall\exists$ forms.
-We state theorems and constructions here analogous to the main theorem over $\C$, using the real-specific results in Lemma 3.1 with $>$ instead of $\neq$.
-We omit detailed proofs, especially since we will later cite other results establishing an $\exists$ form for these formulas.
+For inequalities in $\R$, it is typical to also consider order conditions such as $u>0$.
+Indeed Boolean combinations polynomial equations and such inequalities over $\R$ can be converted to both $\exists^d$ and $\forall\exists$ forms.
+We state theorems here analogous to the main theorem over $\C$, using the algebraic encoding of order from Lemma 3.1.
+We omit detailed proofs, since the constructions and proofs are otherwise parallel to the results over $\C$, and we will later cite other results establishing a single-quantifier $\exists$ form for these formulas.

 \begin{theorem} Let $\varphi(x)$ be a finite combination of polynomial equalities and order-inequalities in conjunctive normal form, with $d$ conjuncts.
 Then there is a polynomial $p(r_1,\dots,r_d,x)\in\mathbb{R}[r_1,\dots,r_d,x]$, of degree 4 in each $r_i$, and such that, for all $x\in\mathbb{R}^n$,